Top-seeded Karolina Pliskova advances at Rogers Cup

 TORONTO (AP) — Karolina Pliskova advanced to the quarterfinals at the Rogers Cup on Thursday when Japanese qualifier Naomi Osaka was forced to retire because of an injury.

-The world's top-ranked player moved on with a 6-2, 6-7 (4), 1-0 victory when Osaka quit with an abdominal complaint.
+The world's top-ranked player moved on with a 6-2, 6-7 (4), 1-0 victory when Osaka had to retire because of an abdominal injury.

 It wasn't immediately clear when Osaka suffered the injury.
 She was in form during the tiebreaker, firing a service winner to convert her second set point under the warm sun at Aviva Centre.